Skip to content

 When was the first amino acid discovered and by whom?

-The first amino acid, asparagine, was discovered in 1806 by French chemists Louis-Nicolas Vauquelin and Pierre Jean Robiquet.
-They isolated this compound from asparagus, marking the beginning of the scientific understanding of organic compounds containing both amine and carboxylic acid groups.
+The first amino acid, asparagine, was isolated in 1806 by French chemists Louis-Nicolas Vauquelin and Pierre Jean Robiquet.
+This discovery marked the first time an amino acid was found in human history.

-How many amino acids are naturally incorporated into polypeptides and what are the exceptions?
+How many amino acids are naturally incorporated into polypeptides according to the universal genetic code?

-There are 22 amino acids that get naturally incorporated into polypeptides, known as proteinogenic amino acids.
-Of these, 20 are encoded by the universal genetic code, while the remaining two, selenocysteine and pyrrolysine, are incorporated by unique synthetic mechanisms.
+There are 22 amino acids naturally incorporated into polypeptides with 20 encoded by the universal genetic code.
+Selenocysteine and pyrrolysine are incorporated via unique synthetic mechanisms using variant codons.